 The term for this more serious form of allergy is anaphylaxis.
 In extreme cases there could be a dramatic fall in blood pressure (anaphylactic shock).
 The person may become weak and floppy and may have a sense of something terrible happening.
 This may lead to collapse and unconsciousness.
 On rare occasions, death from a food allergy can occur.

-Click here for more details about anaphylaxis and its treatment.
+Click here for to read our factsheet about anaphylaxis and its treatment.
 This will help you understand what to do in an emergency.

 If you are allergic to pine nuts, must you avoid other nuts?

 Pine nuts are in a different botanical category to tree nuts (such as walnuts, Brazils and cashews) and researchers point out that the overwhelming majority of people with pine nut allergy can tolerate these other nuts, and vice versa.
 So if you are allergic to pine nuts, it is highly unlikely that you need to avoid other nuts but discuss this with your doctor if you have any concerns.

 Where are pine nuts used?

 As stated above, pine nuts are often found in pesto sauce.
 You could also find them in sandwiches, cakes, bread, salads, pizzas, biscuits, confectionery and ice cream.

 Pine nuts are sold in health food stores as well as in supermarkets.
 In countries where they are harvested commercially – such as Spain, Italy and Morocco – their use is particularly common.
 They are also widely used in the USA.

 The use of pine nut oil is rare.
 It is golden coloured and can be used for making salad dressings and drizzling on to dried or grilled meats.